 Stagecraft helps Waitrose increase gardening sales

 “The challenge was to design something that fitted in with the Waitrose brand while ensuring it attracted the customers eyes to a range of products.
-We’re very pleased that the company has cited our pods specifically as being part of the reason for its sales growth.”
+We’re very pleased that the company has cited our pods as being part of the reason for its sales growth.”

 Stagecraft, which marks its 30th anniversary this year, works with a range of large and small retail businesses, including local independents, throughout the UK and Europe.